gaganv007/hufflePay/README.md

    npm start
    ```

-4. The frontend will be available at http://localhost:8080
+4. The frontend will be available at http://localhost:8080 (Can change port if required)

 ## Testing the Application